DonPwrShellHunt/dev-container-podman-rust/readme.md

 1.4.0 to 1.5.2 done on 20231103

+1.5.2 to 1.5.3 done on 20231108

 Immediately relaunched Dev-container-test project and expect continued operational goodness!

 ## Test onboarding of podman-desktop given podman is removed

+I had some issues with the onboarding process due to several podman components still running/or existing.
+Once those were identified and squashed, the onboarding proceeded reasonably well.

 Are we running in rootless mode, and do we have write access to project file?